How Law Firms can Maintain Proper Bookkeeping

 Using Time as a Control

-One way law firms can maintain their books is having a proper system with strong accounting controls to ensure the validity of their numbers.
+One way law firms can maintain their books is having a proper system with strong accounting controls to ensure the validity of their numbers and proper double entry accounting posted.
 It can be hard for law firms to keep track of their revenue simply due to the nature of their work.
 Filing charges, appointments and court sessions are standard practices for law firms, and having a wide range of services can complicate bookkeeping.

 Strong internal controls will allow you and your client to properly account for costs incurred and revenue generated.
 One such control is time spent for each client.
 Time is a constant across all services provided by law firms, and properly maintaining records on time spent on each client will remove any doubt from your bookkeeping.
 Detailed ledgers of time spent with each client will allow you to accurately calculate your revenue, including revenue yet to be collected from your clients.
 Appointment books, accounts receivable journals, and time summary reports are common place for law firms doing their own bookkeeping.
 Naturally, a record of cases-in-progress is necessary to summarise any on-going work.